katattakd/dotfiles/librewolf_setup.md

 ```bash
 echo ~/.var/app/io.gitlab.librewolf-community/.librewolf/*.default* | xargs -n 1 cp -f ~/dotfiles/.config/librewolf/user.js
 ```
-This is only required the first time you run the browser.
+This is only required after the first time you run the browser.
 After running this, the `sync_user_programs.sh` script will keep it updated.

 ## menu > "Customize Toolbar..."
 - Set "Theme" to "Dark"